amjd/PWGem/README.md

 PWGem
 =====

-PWGem is an adaptation of [Password Chameleon](https://www.passwordchameleon.com).
-It's essentially a browser bookmarklet which makes using unique passwords for different websites a breeze, without needing to remember them all.
+PWGem is a browser bookmarklet based on [Password Chameleon](https://www.passwordchameleon.com) which makes using unique passwords for different websites a breeze, without needing to remember them all.

 ###How to use it